Dr Victoria Salmon

-Previous work includes clinical practice both in the NHS and private practice in the UK and abroad, specialising in musculoskeletal health and rehabilitation, and work as a Professional Adviser for the Chartered Society of Physiotherapy.
-I have been involved in a range of projects to support physiotherapists in clinical practice and to promote the role of physiotherapists and other allied health professionals in the UK.
+I have previously worked in clinical practice both in the NHS and private practice in the UK and abroad, specialising in musculoskeletal health and rehabilitation.
+I have also worked as a Professional Adviser for the Chartered Society of Physiotherapy, where I was involved in a range of projects to support physiotherapists in clinical practice and to promote the role of physiotherapists and other allied health professionals in the UK.

 - PhD, Health and Applied Sciences, University of the West of England, 2016